 - Spaghetti-strapped shirts

 - Tank tops or revealing

 - Short apparel of any kind

 - Sheer clothing

 - T-shirts with inappropriate or offensive gestures or advertising.

+- Leggings and Jeans

+- Open-toe shoes of any kind

+The principal will be the final arbiter of what is considered to be inappropriate attire.
 You may be required to return home to change clothing if deemed necessary.
+Non-exempt employees will not be paid for time away from work to change attire.
 If management occasionally designates "casual days," appropriate guidelines will be provided to you.